ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "Forum Privatheit"
 ---

+## Registration open!

+The registration for participation in the summer school is now open and can be found [here](/registration).
+Please note that the deadline for registration is **June 25th, 2023**.

 ## Deadline extension!

 Due to numerous requests, we have extended the submission deadline for the Extended Abstracts to Friday, April 21st, 2023!